 Aileen has worked as an arbitrator, mediator, social worker, lawyer, legislative advocate, and recurring guest lecturer on patients’ rights for George Mason University School of Law.
 Aileen is inspired by Greenbelt’s cooperative history and on-going passion for social justice and community engagement.
 She has been training on dynamic community governance since 2014 and is thrilled to share this empowering process.
-Since late 2015, Aileen has been serving as facilitator for the Greenbelt Timebank using Dynamic Community Governance processes.
+Aileen is co-founder and co-director of Greenbelt-based Center for Dynamic Community Governance, a 501(c)3 since 2015.

 Gwen is a Greenbelt business owner/operator since 1995.
 She has served as chairperson of the Roosevelt Center Merchant Association and a board member of the Greenbelt Community Development Corporation.
 With the GCDC she helped created Friends of the Old Greenbelt Theatre (FOGT), a 501(C)3 that transformed an aging theater into a locally focused and community operated resource.
 Upon assuming the Chairperson role of FOGT, Gwen sought out ways to shore up her operational skills and took a Center for Dynamic Community Governance (CDCG) class.
 Eager to share these learnings, Gwen organized a series of CDCG sessions for theatre board members, staff volunteers.
 Gwen also serves on the Church Council for the Greenbelt Community Church, which has provided in-kind support for CDCG.
 A recognized and respected member of the Greenbelt community, Gwen seeks to further the reach of Dynamic Community Governance teachings in Greenbelt and beyond.